PhD Student

 Massachusetts Institute of Technology

 About: I’m a 3rd year PhD candidate at MIT in the IT group at Sloan.
 If you don’t know what that means, you’re not alone.
-My mom still can’t describe it to her friends, so I’ve told her to say, “he studies how we can use AI to learn about human behavior and how AI can be used to impact human decision-making.’’
+My mom still can’t describe it to her friends, so I’ve told her to say, “he studies how we can use AI to learn about human behavior and how AI makes choices for people.’’
 If her friends have more questions, she’s instructed to say, “he is primarily an economist who draws heavily on computer science.”
 If they keep asking, she runs away and hides.

 Before I continue, let me state how wildly narcissistic it is that I, along with most academics, have these self-aggrandizing websites.
 Now, back to me!